How Can I Improve My CV?

 How can I make my CV sell me better?

-Maybe you’re one of the people that hasn’t looked for a job for years and you’re literally starting from scratch.
+Maybe you’re someone who hasn’t looked for a job for years and you’re literally starting from scratch, which can be daunting.

 When I interview people, as part of the registration process with Clarity Appointments, I always critique my candidate’s CV.
 I want them to come away from our meeting feeling that I am on their side and I genuinely want them to find the right job for them.

 Firstly, ensure you have your name and contact details on there.
-You may think this is an obvious one, but I can’t tell you how many CV’s I review daily that don’t have these basics on here.
+You may think this is an obvious one, but I can’t tell you how many CV’s I review daily that don’t contain these basics.

 Start with a profile.
 This is effectively your elevator pitch.
-It should only be 3-4 lines, but basically sums up your key skills and what you are looking for.
-Essentially, it should answer the “why should I hire you” question.
+It should only be a few lines, but basically sums up your key skills and what you are looking for.
+Essentially, it should answer the 'why should I hire you' question.
 Don't be afraid to tailor this to the job you are applying for.

 If you can, add a couple of achievements from your time there.

-What I don’t like are vague statements about jobs.
-For example “Handling paperwork”.
+Avoid general statements that mean nothing, like 'handling paperwork'.
 What is the paperwork?
 What do you do with it?
 How much of it?
-Are you picking it up, shuffling it like a pack of cards and putting it back down?
-I handle bits of paper all the time but I’m not sure a new employer would see in this as a necessary skill needed for their team.
 If you're taking phone calls, what do they tend to be about?
 What systems are you using?
 What are your Excel spreadsheet skills like?
-What do you use them for.
+What do you use them for?

-Keep your CV to three sides of A4 (max 4) so this may mean you only add detail to your most recent roles.
+There are lots of rules around how long your CV should be but the general rule, and one we stand by, is to keep it to three sides of A4 (max 4).
+This may mean you only add detail to your most recent roles.
 Keep the rest as a summary.
-Company, Job title and dates only.
+Company, job title and dates only.

-Then talk about your Education.
+Then talk about your education.
 School / College / University attended and what you studied.
-Don’t talk about GCSE’s if you actually studies O’levels otherwise you are lying.
-You don’t necessarily need to mention grades either, depending on where you are in your career, especially if they're not that great.
-Your experience will be more important.
+Don’t talk about GCSE’s if you actually studies O’levels and you don’t necessarily need to mention grades, depending on where you are in your career, especially if they're not that great.
+Let your experience shine through.

 Lastly, talk about your hobbies and interests.
 Some of my clients won’t interview people that don’t include this as it says so much about who you are.
 However, again be factual and not too emotional.
-This section should be an opener to find out more at interview.
+This section should be an opener to find out more during the interview.

-One final note on font.
-A nice clear one like Calibri, Ariel or Times Roman are best, no smaller than "10" and no larger than "12".
+Pick a nice clear font like Calibri, Ariel or Times Roman, no smaller than 9 and no larger than 12, except maybe for headings.